riyasoy/Explainable-Road-Damage-Detection/technical_report.md

 ### 6.1 Overall Detection Performance

-The final validation metrics obtained from the trained model are summarized in Table 2.
+The final validation metrics obtained from the trained model are summarized in **Table 2**.

+**Table 2.
+Overall Validation Performance**

 | Metric | Value |
 |---------|------:|